mbahri/mbahri.github.io/publications.md

 Peer-reviewed publications with links to code and other material when available.

+### Robust Kronecker Component Analysis

+** M. Bahri**, Y. Panagakis, and S. Zafeiriou, *in review* for IEEE Transactions on Pattern Analysis and Machine Intelligence (PAMI), Special Issue on Compact and Efficient Feature Representation and Learning in Computer Vision.

+arXiv (to be announced)

 ### Robust Kronecker-Decomposable Component Analysis for Low-Rank Modeling

 ![KDRSDL figure from paper](../assets/images/projects/kdrsdl.svg)